vosaul/status.im/source/contribute/perks_benefits.md

 - We want our contributors to be healthy and take the time they need to relax and enjoy quality disconnected time away from work.

 **Travel**
- - Each contributor has a budget to attend conferences and meetups of their choice.
+ - Each team has a travel budget to attend conferences & team meetups of their choice.
- - 1-2 times per year the whole organisation gets together to connect (in 2018, we visited Bangkok and Prague).
+ - Once per year the whole organisation gets together to connect (so far we've visited Bangkok and Prague).

 **Note:** We don't offer traditional benefits like medical/dental insurance - we'd rather pay you well and give you the freedom to select your own benefits, on your terms.